 Weighing Shipping Containers & Container Weight Limits

-While containers are not a vehicle, they are loaded onto semis for transport all over the United States.
-The containers are weighed at the port of arrival or in the facility they were packed in, using one of two legally approved methods as laid forth by the Safety of Life at Sea (SOLAS) Treaty
+Containers are loaded onto semis for transport all over the United States.
+The containers are weighed at the port of arrival or in the facility they were packed in, using one of two legally approved methods as laid forth by the Safety of Life at Sea (SOLAS) Treaty:

 Keeping track of these weights and measurements is a big undertaking.
 Containers must be loaded onto a truck using one of three approved container loading methods:

 Incorrectly weighed or loaded containers are a form of negligence.
-Overly-heavy containers loaded onto trucks could contribute to deadly trucking accidents on the highway, as well as damage to the transport vehicle itself.
-Data shows that as many as 20% of containers are improperly weighed or misdeclared.
+Overly heavy containers loaded onto trucks can cause trucking accidents and damage to the transport vehicle itself.
+Data shows that as many as 20% of containers are improperly weighed or mis-declared.

 - Regardless, they can’t cause the truck to exceed the maximum gross vehicle weight of 80,000 pounds.